AutoCoinDCF/NEW_API/README.md

-# QBInterface
+# QBAPI

-This project contains all the interface code.
+This project is implemented for the connection between the App layer and the base TextParser layer.